nomad-coe/nomad/docs/howto/oasis/install.md

 * Improving our NOMAD software based on usage patterns.
 * Generating aggregated and anonymized reports.

-We do not share any data collected through the `logtransfer` service with any third parties.
+We do not share any collected data with any third parties.

 We may update this data privacy notice from time to time to reflect changes in our data practices.
 We encourage you to review this notice periodically for any updates.